-The berries are harvested when very mature, which is to say very red and slightly giving to the touch.
+The berries are ready for harvest when very mature, which is to say very red and slightly giving to the touch.

-They are used to make jam as well as syrup and liquor.
+Typical uses are strawberry tree fruit jam, candied fruits, as well as syrup and liquor.
 When eaten raw, strawberry tree berries don’t really have a significant taste.

 The strawberry tree, with scientific name Arbutus unedo, is a very beautiful shrub that offers beautiful edible fruit after the blooming.